FlowFuse/website/src/blog/2023/05/bringing-high-availability-to-node-red.md

 Within the Node-RED architecture, each instance also serves up its own editor.
 This is what you get when you point your web browser at it.

-In an HA world, once you have multiple instances running behind an HTTP load balancer, there is a tricky question of how you edit the flows.
+In a HA world, once you have multiple instances running behind an HTTP load balancer, there is a tricky question of how you edit the flows.
 If each request hits a different instance, just loading the editor will result in different bits coming from different instances.
 That can typically be solved at the load balancer